dinomatic/docs.dinomatic.com/source/docs/spinoko/customizations.md

 ### Miscellaneous Options

 This is a section for (surprise 🤯) miscellaneous options.
-Here you can enable/disable footer gambling logo images, as well as traditional header navigation.
+Here you can enable/disable footer gambling logo images, traditional header navigation, as well as choose a header layout (contained, wide, wide and contained).

 ![Miscellaneous Options](/assets/images/spinoko/spinoko-customizer-misc.jpg)